wix/react-native-navigation/docs/docs/app-launch.md

 # App Launch
 When your app is launched for the first time, the bundle is parsed and executed.
-At this point you need to show your ui.
+At this point you need to show your UI.
 To do so, Listen to the `appLaunched` event and call `Navigation.setRoot` when the event is received.

 ```js
 Navigation.events().registerAppLaunchedListener(() => {